tiffanimarlowe/project_template/README.md

 ## Discussion
-1) Is drone delivery efficient as a air based delivery methods?
-If so,
-+ How long does it take (on average) to deliver a package to a certain location by air?
-  - depending on the number of drones and the distance to be travelled usually about 30 minutes (with the prerequisites and assumptions formulated above).
-That is when the optimal number of drones is found for the actual demand with a utilization rate not higher 85%.
-+ How will efficiency change with increasing number of orders and diversified locations?
-  - the number of orders have an immediate effect on the number of drones needed to keep the timelines under 1 hour.
-At a certain point, the orders can not be fulfilled in time and will lead to a cascade of unfulfilled orders (see example above with 1 order/HH/hour and 5 drones).
-+ How long does it take to deliver 50 packages via air based system?
-  - that depends on the rate of incoming orders and on the available drones in the distribution center.
-With a rate of 3 orders/HH/hour, it takes about 140 minutes, given the number of drones is about 25.

-3) Can drones reduce average delivery time to 1 hour (as intended by Amazon Prime Air), how much drones are neccessary?
-   - Yes, they can and it is dependant on the number of orders the systems is prepared for.

-#### Questions answered for this part:

-2) How does increased battery and max speed effect utilization, arrival time and the number of drones needed?
+Through the use of both simulations (Anylogic and Python), we were able to answer many of our fundamental questions stated above.
+Through the Anylogic simulation we found that drones can successfully offer an efficient alternative to current package delivery systems today.
+In particular, based on the number of drones and the distance criteria previously stated, drones on average can deliver packages under 4lbs in 30 mins.
+This is when the optimal number of drones is found for the actual demand with a utilization rate less than 85%.
+Through the use of an agent-based simulation we were able to calculate various real-world scenarios, such as how long it would take to deliver 50 packages via the air based delivery system.
+Our results showed that the rate of incoming orders to the distribution center has a large effect on the capabilities of the system but that delivering large quantities of packages are still possible.
+To further test this theory, we found that an incoming rate of 3 orders/HH/Hour for 25 drones, would take approximately 140 minutes to deliver 50 packages.
+In addition, we were able to reduce average delivery time to 1 hour, as intended by Amazon Prime Air, but the ability to do so is strictly dependent on the number of orders the system is prepared for.
+If there is a limited number of drones available than the ability to deliver multiple packages within a given timeframe is impacted.

+In addition to the number of drones available, the battery life and speed of the drone also impact the utilization and success of the system.
+With greater battery life there is less time needed for charging and thus less drones required at one distribution center.
+With increased battery life and higher speeds, drones are capable of delivering packages at a much more efficient rate.
+This was apparent in each of the runs where both speed and battery charge were improved, leading to mean delivery time being significantly reduce.

+As we have shown, overall drone delivery efficiency is associated with the numbers of orders placed in a given timeframe and the locations of drop off.
+Therefore, there are limitations to this system if there are not an appropriate number of drones available.
+We found the number of packages and orders has an immediate effect of the number of drones needed to fulfill orders within a specific timeframe.
+For example, in example 1 order/HH/Hour with 5 drones, we found there is a certain point when orders can no longer be fulfilled under an hour due to an influx of package orders.
+However, this limitation can be easily accounted for through simulation.
+As long as there is an appropriate number of drones available for a specified location and distribution center, the ability to delivery packages via air is plausible.